19851990199520002005201020152020

 More about me

-I work as a software engineer at J.P.Morgan, and used to work at Cronofy (where we encountered almost every timezone bug imaginable).
-I co-host the A Question of Code podcast and I spend most of the day glued to the Fediverse at @thomashazledine@mastodon.social.
+I work as a lead software engineer at J.P.Morgan, and was previously in charge of frontend development at Cronofy.
+I co-host the (currently dormant) A Question of Code podcast and I spend most of the day glued to the Fediverse at @thomashazledine@mastodon.social.

 Signup to my newsletter